How To Find The Gcf Of A Polynomial

 Merely factoring the GCF out of the first group and last group does not yield a common binomial cistron.

 We must rearrange the terms, searching for a group that produces a common factor.
-In this example, we have a workable group if nosotros switch the terms a three and a b .
+In this example, we have a workable group if nosotros switch the terms and

 Not all factorable four-term polynomials can exist factored with this technique.
 For example,